News and updates (13 December 2020)

 How to apply for an Elective

-To apply for a Course Elective, send an email to the RM Electives coordinator, in which you specify the PSY-code of the course, in which period it is offered and who is the course coordinator.
-Your application will be forwarded to the Board of Examiners, which makes a final decision of acceptance that depends on eligibility, course content and study load.
+To apply for a Course Elective, send an email to the RM Electives coordinator, in which you specify your RM track, the PSY-code and title of the course, in which period it is offered and who is the course coordinator.
+The RM Electives coordinator, possibly in communication with the Board of Examiners and/or the scheduling department, will make a final decision of acceptance based on eligibility, course content, study load and vacancy in the course.

 Monitoring Performance and FeedbackTo monitor performance during the elective project and allow the supervisor to provide substantiated feedback about performance, you can use the Evaluation Form.
 Download and print the document and have your supervisor fill it out as assessment of your performance midway and at the end of the elective.
 The items on the form only cover practical performance and do not cover aspects related to grading a written document, such as a Review paper, Research report, Lab logbook, etc.